A paddlewheel flow sensor is a basic sensor for determining how much water is moving through a pipe of virtually any size.

 Pipe size x Velocity = Flow-rate

-Magmeters give the best in accuracy in tight installations
+Magmeters give the best accuracy in tight installations

-Magnet sensors are more costly than their paddle wheel counterparts but Mags are much less likely to give erroneous results due to a constrained installation in the pipe.
+Magnet sensors are more costly than their paddle wheel counterparts, but magnet sensors are much less likely to give erroneous results due to a constrained installation in the pipe.
 If you have a tight installation space, go with a mag-meter.
-Some Full-line Mag-meters boast the ability to operate effectively with virtually no straight pipe run in front of the meter.
-This unique feature enables the operator to get good flow results even in a small vault or limited access area.
+Some full-line mag-meters boast the ability to operate effectively with virtually no straight pipe run in front of the meter.
+This unique feature enables the operator to get good flow results even in limited access area.